 DMG MORI is probably the largest machine tool manufacturer in the world and is a Betterworld.Solutions member and a valued supplier to the AES Engineering Ltd group.

-Following the direct intervention of Dr Mori, AESSEAL received the first ever 400-volt 3-phase machines from Japan in 2022, which when replicated will have a significant and positive environmental impact.
+Following the direct intervention of Dr Mori, AESSEAL received the first-ever 400-volt 3-phase machines from Japan in 2022, which when replicated will have a significant and positive environmental impact.

 Supply Chain Engagement

-We have conducted an ESG audit of our supply chain, and have identified key areas where we can encourage our suppliers to become more environmentally friendly.
+We have conducted an ESG audit of our supply chain and have identified key areas where we can encourage our suppliers to become more environmentally friendly.
 A Supplier Sustainability Engagement event will be held on Microsoft Team on April 19.

 We encourage suppliers to join Betterworld.Solutions, a best practice sharing philanthropic organization, which encourages businesses to implement an investment policy to prevent global warming.

-In April, our Supplier Sustainability award will recognize and promote those suppliers that are making most environmentally friendly progress to protect the planet.
+In April, our Supplier Sustainability award will recognize and promote those suppliers that are making the most environmentally friendly progress to protect the planet.

 Reducing plastic waste

-To help eliminate single use plastic bottles, eleven Betterworld water cooler units are in place across UK sites including Mill Close, Mangham Road, Derby, and Bradford.
+To help eliminate single-use plastic bottles, eleven Betterworld water cooler units are in place across UK sites including Mill Close, Mangham Road, Derby, and Bradford.
 Betterworld coolers have also been installed on sites in Spain, Portugal, and France.

 Betterworld members (those who have adopted the investment policy to prevent global warming), including the OSL Group, Rotherham United Football Club, and South Yorkshire Community Foundation, have also received self-installation water cooler units.
 The coolers and glass and multi-use recycled plastic Betterworld branded bottles reduce the need for single-use plastic bottles, and in doing so, reduce the human impact on the planet.